FriendsOfTYPO3/extension_builder/Documentation/Developer/Index.rst

 ``````````````

 Every extension that should generate output in the frontend needs a plugin.
 It will be shown in the "plugin type" field
 of the content element "Plugin".
-You can add it to your extension in the left panel:
+It can be added to your extension in the left panel:

 +--------+--------------------------------------------------------+
 |**Name**|A short, speaking name that is displayed in the backend |